Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 I was holding that money and my whole hand was trembling, so this was my hard-earned money.

-In this working survival battle, getting paid doesn't mean a pass, but the beginning of the game's increased difficulty.
+In this working survival battle, getting paid doesn't mean a pass, but the beginning of the game with increased difficulty.

 Xiaoping's factory is located in Shajing, where many factories and migrant workers congregate.
 Sniffing for money, the forces of various gangs, triads, and local snakes also gather here.
 Unless you never leave the factory, there is always a way for them to cheat or rob you of your hard-earned money.

 ### Part 7 Shajing street

 After I got paid, I went shopping outside the factory and there was a stall with a red cloth with a gold chain on it, saying that for 10 yuan, you could buy 2 and get 1 free.
-You can have however long you want.
+You can have whatever length you want.

 The owner asked, "Can it be this long?
-I said, "No, I can do it longer,"anyway it's 10 yuan, buy 2 and get 1 free.
+I said, "No, I want it longer,"anyway it's 10 yuan, buy 2 and get 1 free.

 When he cut off the necklace and raised the sign, there was a small line on the top saying "per centimetre".